SAT-STEP/SAT-STEP/practices.md

 - The code is sufficiently automatically tested
   - Every acceptance criterion for a user story is checked by a test
   - Code coverage  at least 60%
+- Errors are handled appropriately in the whole codebase

 # Git branching
 - 'main' branch contains only code meeting the definition of done